Yoel-stack/Yoel-stack/README.md

  - I’m currently studing programming and web developer 🔭
  - I'm learning Database also React and NodeJs all with the same framework Next.Js 📝
  - I’m interesting this JavaScript programming lenguage 🤔
- - I like at every moment be learning, informing me and be updated in this programming worl 💬
+ - I like at every moment be learning, informing me and be updated in this programming world 💬

 <div align=center>
         <img src="https://raw.githubusercontent.com/AhmedFathyDev/AhmedFathyDev/main/GitHub.gif"